[Fix] The application was unable to start correctly (0xc0000005)

 Clicking on the Download button

-8. Click on the downloaded executable and install it on your computer following the on-screen instructions.
+8. Click on the downloaded executable, and install it on your computer by following the on-screen instructions.

 9. Check to see if doing so has fixed the error message on your computer.

-It is possible in some cases that the computer has acquired malware that is preventing the user from being able to run all the system functions on their computer.
-Therefore, in this step, we will be using the default Windows Defender to scan our computer thoroughly for any viruses or malware that might’ve found its way on our computer.
-For that:
+In some cases, it is possible that the computer has acquired malware, which prevents the user from running all system functions on their computer.
+Therefore, in this step, we will use the default Windows Defender to thoroughly scan our computer for any viruses or malware that might have found their way onto our computer.
+To do this:

-1. Press the “Windows” + “I” keys simultaneously on your PC to open the Settings tab.
+1. Press the “Windows” and “I” keys simultaneously on your PC to open the Settings tab.

 Selecting Windows Security from the left pane